 Pisca Andina is native to the Andes area of Venezuela, one of the coldest areas in this country.
 They might have many different versions, but here is the most popular recipe with chicken stock, potatoes, poached eggs, and herbs.

 They are also ideal for breakfast to start your brand new day.
 With just a total of 30 minutes to cook, you can taste the traditional dish of the Venezuelan Andes.

 Main Dishes In Venezuelan Recipes – A Big Hit Of Your Party

 It is the essential dish of a meal, ensuring that you get enough nutrients for your diet.
 Meats and rice are two of the most common components used to make the best main dishes in Venezuela.
 So, what are they and how to make them?
 Check out the 7 recipes below.

 I will start the list of Venezuelan main dishes with the most famous one – Pabellon Criollo.
 They are a rice dish with shredded beef that will make your soul sing.

 Rice, black beans, and shredded beef make up the Pabellon Criollo.
 This dish takes a long time to prepare since it requires 3 to 4 separate preparations to make a complete meal.

 But do not be concerned; while it may take some time, it is simple to do.
 Pabellon Criollo can be served with a fried egg on top to make this dish more fulfilling.

 You can see this video to know more:

-Sancocho is a popular beef soup with vegetables in Venezuela that can warm your cold days.
-Protein from beef and refreshing vegetables are so perfect for any weekend with your family.
+Sancocho is a popular beef soup with vegetables in Venezuela.
+This is also an insanely popular dish in Colombian cuisine that can warm your cold days.
+Protein from beef and refreshing vegetables is perfect for any weekend with your family.